Checking your criminal record

 If you believe that criminal history information on your Victoria Police record is incorrect, Victoria Police has a dispute resolution process that you can use.
 Write to the Manager of Public Enquiry Services at Victoria Police (GPO Box 919, Melbourne 3001); include a copy of your driver licence or passport.

 It is possible to avoid a criminal record by participating in the Magistrates’ Court’s diversion program.
 Successful completion of a diversion program means that a person is not found guilty of the offence (s 59 Criminal Procedure Act 2009 (Vic)).
 The record is not available to the public, including potential employers.

 Offences outside Victoria

 Victoria Police conducts a nation-wide check of criminal records.
-If a record is obtained by Victoria Police from another police force, the relevant Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute./policy affecting the records of that police force is applied (as well as the Victoria Police’s own Information Release Policy) before it is released.
+If a record is obtained by Victoria Police from another police force, the relevant legislation/policy affecting the records of that police force is applied (as well as the Victoria Police’s own Information Release Policy) before it is released.